khaeru/structured-policy-data/README.rst

   - In parsimonous formats that are not laborious to edit.

+  ...but **also**...

 - **Machine-readable.**

   Code is provided:

-  - ...that reads and writes the data in the standard format (required).
+  - ...that reads and writes the data in the standard format (essential).

-    - Data that can be read by this 'reference' code is valid data; data that cannot be read is not in the proper format.
+    - Data that can be read by this 'reference' code is valid data.

+    - Data that cannot be read is not in the proper format.

-    - The reference code should be simple and easy to read itself.
+    - The reference code should itself be simple and easy to read, well-commented, and tested.

   - ...in multiple programming languages (optional; users can write their own by translating the reference code).